DaikiCS/MyShell/README.md

 2. VS Code

 # About:
 This is a project in Unix Systems Programming, which is a personal shell that is customized to my own needs.
 However, this is not the complete shell and lacks certain features that a normal shell has.
+I added functionalities such as redirection (< & >) and the built-in commands to replicate some of the commands already available on the command-line.

 # Instruction: